Where to Find Delicious Donuts in Philadelphia

-Philly is full of delicious options for donuts.
+Philly is full of enticing options for donuts.
 Whether you’re looking for traditional glazed or unexpected flavors, yeasted or cake, or frosted, filled, or decorated, there’s something for every taste.

 Federal Donuts